AWS Deployment#

 4. Upload your private key file associated with the instance and select Decrypt password.

-6. Open the locally installed NICE DCV Client and enter the Public IP Address of your instance in this format https://<public_ip>:8443, followed by clicking Connect.
+1. Open the locally installed DCV Client and enter the Public IP Address of your instance in this format https://<public_ip>:8443, followed by clicking Connect.

 • If you see the Server Identity Check message, click Trust and Connect.

-• Log in by entering the username and the password that was set in a previous step, followed by clicking Login.
+• Log in by entering the username ubuntu (or your Windows username) and the password that was set in a previous step, followed by clicking Login.

-• The Windows desktop GUI will now be displayed in the NICE DCV window.
+• The desktop GUI will now be displayed in the DCV window.

 Note

-You can also use the NICE DCV Web Browser Client by navigating to https://<public_ip>:8443 on a browser.
+You can also use the DCV Web Browser Client by navigating to https://<public_ip>:8443 on a browser.

 You have now logged in and your AWS instance is ready for use.